ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/table.md

 ## REPLACE TABLE {#replace-table-query}

-`REPLACE` query allows you to add, drop, and rename data in the tables.
+'REPLACE' query allows you to update the data in the table atomically.

 !!!note "Note"
     This query is supported only for [Atomic](../../../engines/database_engines/atomic.md) database engine.